SamirKhansa/azure-ai-chatbot/README.md

 - Retrieving information from documents using RAG (Retrieval-Augmented Generation)

+- Processing and extracting content from PDFs, text files, and images using Azure Document Intelligence

+- Performing vector similarity search with Azure AI Search to retrieve the most relevant chunks

 - Operating with a specific role or prompt to guide responses

 - Being deployed to Azure for cloud accessibility